-Connor Greenwood is a third-year Political Science and International Studies: Security and Intelligence major.
+Connor Greenwood is a fourth-year Political Science and History major.
 He is a native Ohioan who enjoys traveling, watching the Buckeyes, and cheering on the Yankees.
 Connor also serves a mentor for the Politics, Society, and Law Scholars Program, and serves on the Board of Student Conduct.
 He holds experience in the Ohio House of Representatives, the U.S. Senate, and the Drug Enforcement Administration.
 He currently is employed at Ohio Governor John Kasich’s Office.
-This is Connor’s second year serving on the Judicial Panel.
+This is Connor’s third year serving on the Judicial Panel.

 Benjamin Omar Allen

 Michael Branum is a second year Finance major from Jacksonville, Florida.
 During his first year in USG Michael served as both an Intern and a Committee Representative in the Student Affairs Committee.
 Moreover, Michael is a Politics, Society, and Law (PSL) Scholar.
 On campus Michael can commonly be found at Scott Traditions Dining Hall.